Muratbzc/countries_flag/README.md

 -  User stories;

-    -After selecting the country name, basic information and the flag about that country will be displayed on the page screen.
+    -After selecting the country name, some information about that country will be displayed on the page screen.
+    -This informations :flag, continent, capital, languages, currency unit

 <button><a href="https://muratbzc.github.io/countries_flag/">Go To Web Site</a></button>